 The chamfers weaken the interference, but the fundamental problem persists.
 The above written remains valid.

 How to deal with the problem?

-In addition to the infinite baffle, and the "virtually nonexistent", there are other promising approaches to avoid or significantly reduce edge diffraction.
+In addition to the infinite baffle and the "practically non-existent" one, there are other, promising approaches to avoid or significantly reduce edge diffraction.

 The following examples are all based on real measurements from speakers I have published.
 There is no claim to completeness.

 Wide baffle with generous rounding on the sides

 In this case there is no 60 ° measurement, so 0,30 & 45 ° are shown.

 No edge diffraction in the intended work area.
 The (rounded) edges are far enough away that they cannot be "seen".
 Extremely even straightening behavior.